spine/spine/site/site.md

       // Contact was updated
     });

-The callbacks context will be the record that the event listener was placed on.
-You'll find models events crucial when it comes to binding records to the view, making sure the view is kept in sync with your application's data.
+The callback's context will be the record that the event listener was placed on.
+You'll find model events crucial when it comes to binding records to the view, making sure the view is kept in sync with your application's data.

 #Controllers

 Controllers are the last part to the trinity of Spine and are very simple, being more of a set of conventions than actual code.
-Controllers the glue inside your application, tying the various components together.
+Controllers are the glue inside your application, tying the various components together.
 Generally, controllers deal with adding and responding to DOM events, rendering templates and keeping views and models in sync.

-Controllers, like models, extend `Spine.Class` so inherits all of its properties.
-This means you can use `extend()` and `include()` to add properties onto controllers, and can take advantages of all Spine's context management.
+Controllers, like models, extend `Spine.Class` and so inherit all of its properties.
+This means you can use `extend()` and `include()` to add properties onto controllers, and can take advantage of all of Spine's context management.
 To create a controller, inherit a class from `Spine.Controller`.

     var Tasks = Spine.Controller.create({
       init: function(){